NicolasHov/NicolasHov.github.io/index.md

 ## Working in...

-My last job was **trainer** @ [Matrice.io](https://matrice.io/ecole/fullstack/) (Paris) in Full-Stack web developement bootcamp for a public in reconversion.
-[Here](https://github.com/Matrice-io) you can find some of the educational resources that I designed.
+I'm a **trainer** @ [Becode.org](https://becode.org/all-trainings/pedagogical-framework-junior-developer/) (Brussels) in Full-Stack web developement bootcamp for a public in reconversion.

 Before that I worked on different **development** projects such as game [Gao & Blaze](https://gaoandblaze.org/), an educative mobile VideoGame about Privacy helping users handle their personal data [See code](https://gitlab.com/dashboard/issues?scope=all&utf8=%E2%9C%93&state=closed&assignee_username=NicolasHov)